NoSkillGirl/VBA-AdvancedExcel/README.md

 10. Bubble sort - Select a range of numbers and arrange them in ascending order.
 11. Count multiple of 5 in a selected range
 12. Guessing game
+13. Add 5 to a selected range (do not replace the values)
+14.

 Projects Ongoing

 1. User Form for quick query search in database using VBA
 2. Currency converter
+3. Quick sort